 Careers and College Counselling

 Thinking about university life and the future is an enjoyable and exciting experience, but university applications can also be a complicated, demanding, and time-consuming process.
-At The International School of Western Australia, our Careers and College Counsellor works one-to-one with students and parents to empower our students to develop the confidence and skills to make important choices for their future.
+Secondary School students at the International School of Western Australia also have access to our Careers and College Counsellor, Ms Laura Nicholson.
+Ms Nicholson works one-to-one with students and parents to empower our students to develop the confidence and skills to make important choices for their future.
 This personalised experience includes:

 - Careers diagnostic testing